-The majority of DLA claimants have now been transferred to PIP.
+Most DLA claimants have now been asked to claim PIP instead.
 There is no automatic transfer from DLA to PIP if you are 16-64.

 The DWP will write to you if you were under 65 and receiving DLA when PIP was introduced on 8 April 2013, (20 June 2016 in Northern Ireland), inviting you to make a claim for PIP.
 The DWP will then assess your claim under the rules and qualifying conditions of PIP.

 You will continue to get DLA and not be re-assessed for PIP if:

-- you were aged 65 or over on 8 April 2013 in England, Scotland or Wales - you were aged 65 or over on 20 June 2016 in Northern Ireland - and you were getting DLA on those dates
+- you were aged 65 or over on 8 April 2013 in England or Wales - you were aged 65 or over on 20 June 2016 in Northern Ireland - and you were getting DLA on those dates